 - The user had to reach into the glove compartment to find a map of the area

-An example C.I. data that could go into a culture model could be that "the husband speeds, but only when his wife isn't looking".
+An example of C.I. data that could go into a culture model might be that "the husband speeds, but only when his wife isn't looking."

 Step 3: Consolidation - Make a complete view of the data

 Once all of the interviews have been conducted and modeled, it is time to create the consolidated models from the individual work models.

 At this point, it is beneficial to the project to have other members of the development team participate.
 In practice, it has been found that project team members retain more of the knowledge gained from C.D. by being involved in the analysis phase, even if they do not spend 100% of their time with the C.D. team.
 This knowledge in turn benefits the project by having more people on the team understanding the use cases and customer needs.

 We will be creating consolidated models of each of the model types we created for the individual interviews, plus two additional models:

 - Affinity diagram.
 Hierarchical model of relationships between the data gathered in the observations

 - Artifact model(s).
 Model(s) that demonstrate the important aspects of related artifacts

 In practice, it is most useful to consolidate the models with the least data first.
 Often, those models include the physical, culture, artifact, and flow models.
 Sometimes individual models are not easily consolidated, such as the physical model, and in those cases, it is acceptable to keep the individual models separate for the analysis phase.

 The most important thing to remember during consolidation is that the goal is to organize the data in such a way that it can assist the team in clarifying the requirements and priorities needed for our software project.